MicrosoftDocs/mixed-reality/mixed-reality-docs/sensor-tuning.md

+*This app is no longer available as of the April 2018 HoloLens update, since the sensors now recalibrate themselves automatically.

 # Sensor tuning

 The sensor tuning utility allows HoloLens to update its sensor calibration information.
 Running this application can improve hologram quality.